 The most significant factor was the quality of the fathers' relationship with their kids.

-This video is not supported by your browser at this time."For women, dad having a good relationship with the kids means that dad and mom are probably going to have a better relationship," Holmes said.
+"For women, dad having a good relationship with the kids means that dad and mom are probably going to have a better relationship," Holmes said.

 The study measured father involvement in a number of ways – playing with kids, engaging in shared interests and providing teaching moments.